-When you receive your new DMX4dim-500, or after restoring default settings, it will be set to DMX channel 1 for dimmer A, 2 for dimmer B, and so on.
+When you receive your new DMX6dim-500, or after restoring default settings, it will be set to DMX channel 1 for dimmer A, and channel 2 for dimmer B.

 Before changing any settings, play with DMX levels for these channels to see your wireless dimmers work.
-DimA, DimB, DimC, and DimD LED indicators are connected to the outputs to show you exactly what the dimmers are doing.
+DimA and DimB LED indicators are connected to dimmer outputs to show you exactly what the dimmers are doing.